 Considering Buccal Fat pad surgery?
 Do you have excessive fullness of the face which is disrupting the harmony of your features?
-Would your cheeks be similar to a chipmunk cheek that is probably making you feel self conscious?
+Would your cheeks be similar to a chipmunk cheek that is probably making you feel self-conscious?
 If so, a buccal fat reduction may be an option you might want to explore and discuss with the surgeon.
-The surgeons that perform this procedure at Esteem Cosmetic Studio are Dr Jorge Lopez and Dr Masroor Alam.
+The surgeon who performs this procedure at Esteem Cosmetic Studio is Dr Jorge Lopez.

 Buccal fat reduction addresses this problem by removing excess fat from the cheeks to produce a more delicate, chiselled appearance.
 Effective as this procedure is, however, it should not be undertaken without some thought for the future.

 Buccal fat reduction is most often performed as a day case using local anaesthesia coupled with sedation or a general anaesthetic.
 The choice to undergo this procedure under local anaesthetic or general anaesthetic would be discussed with the surgeon at your consultation with your health and safety as the main priority.
 After injecting a local anaesthetic to numb the area and limit bleeding, your surgeon will make a small (2-4 cm long) incision between your cheek and gums near your second molar from the back.
 He will then press on the outside of your cheek to make the buccal fat protrude through the incision so he can take it out a little at a time with surgical tweezers.
 Once an adequate amount has been removed he will close the incision, most often with dissolvable sutures.

 After your surgery you will need to sleep on two pillows to keep your head elevated for at least two weeks and take it easy for at least three weeks,During your recovery period you may experience the following: